Two Princes: How a secret meeting signaled the UAE’s pull in Trump’s D.C.

 A $450 million Leonardo and a bargain golf course

-Some Trump-Emirates links suggest MBZ is managing financial ties with Trump companies directly.
-One example is his bidding in the November 2017 auction of a Leonardo painting belonging to Dmitry Rybolovlev.
-In 2008, the Russian billionaire curiously overpaid Trump $50 million for an oceanfront Palm Beach estate he never visited; the house sat empty for years before being demolished.
+Some Trump-Emirates links suggest MBZ may be managing financial ties with Trump companies in other ways.
+One example is his bidding in the auction of a Leonardo painting belonging to Dmitry Rybolovlev.
+In 2008, the Russian billionaire paid Trump $95 million for an oceanfront Palm Beach estate that Trump had purchased for $41 million in 2004; the house sat empty for years before being demolished.
+The property has since been divided into three lots, two of which Rybolovlev has re-sold for over $71 million.

-Rybolovlev sold “Salvator Mundi” in a Christie’s auction that set a new world record price of $450 million.
+In November 2017 Rybolovlev sold Leonardo’s “Salvator Mundi” in a Christie’s auction that set a new world record price of $450 million.
 The price of the 26-inch painting–valued at around $80 million the year before–was driven high by a bidding war between a representative for Saudi Arabia’s Crown Prince bin Salman and the UAE’s MBZ, each of whom claimed they mistakenly thought they were bidding against the Qataris.
 MBZ was trying to buy it for the Louvre Abu Dhabi.
 Saudi Arabia “won” the painting, but then gave it to MBZ in exchange for the crown prince’s $450 million superyacht, the Topaz.
-(MBZ has donated it to the museum, where it was scheduled to be have been unveiled in September, but in what one report termed “a shock move,” its exhibit has been delayed.)
+(MBZ has donated it to the museum, where it was scheduled to be have been unveiled in September, but its exhibit has been delayed.)

-But was it really a bidding war at all?
-Or was it a way to funnel UAE funds to the Russian tycoon?
-While it’s unlikely the painting sale–which made Rybolovlev over $320 million–was related to the Palm Beach purchase, or that he waited nine years to be reimbursed for doing Trump a good deed, it is plausible that these two deals are part a larger number of transactions we don’t yet know about between Trump and Rybolovlev, in which the UAE rewards Trump indirectly for his support.
+Could the bidding war have been a way to funnel UAE funds to the Russian tycoon?
+While it’s unlikely the painting sale–which made Rybolovlev over $320 million–was related to the Palm Beach purchase, it is conceivable that these two deals are part of a larger number of transactions we don’t yet know about, in which the UAE rewards Trump indirectly for his support.

 There is a UAE link straight to Trump’s business holdings, too.
 As Trump prepared to run for president, MBZ would have known that in April 2014, Trump bought the Turnberry golf course in Scotland from Leisurecorp, a UAE state-owned enterprise, for what was termed at the time a “bargain price,” in a £35.7 million ($63 million) “cash deal.”
 The UAE had put a total of £92 million into the property, which it bought in 2008.
 Leisurecorp paid £52 million for the resort–which comprises three courses, a golf academy, a five-star hotel, as well as lodge and cottage accommodations–and then proceeded to spend a further £40 million on renovations.

-Note: Editor’s note: This story has been updated to reflect the subsequent division and sale of the Palm Beach estate.
-An earlier version of this story also contained several inaccuracies regarding Elliott Broidy which have been corrected and/or clarified.
-They are: